-To obtain the Associate in Arts in Psychology for Transfer Degree, students must complete the following requirements:
+To obtain the Associate in Arts in Social Justice Studies for Transfer Degree, students must complete the following requirements:

-- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - b.
+- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
+The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements. - b.
 A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - 2.
 Obtainment of a minimum grade point average of 2.0.
-Associate Degrees for Transfer (ADTs) also require that students must earn a "C" grade or better in all courses required for the major or area of emphasis.
-A "P" (pass) grade is not an acceptable grade for courses in the major.
+Associate Degrees for Transfer (ADTs) also require that students must earn a C or better in all courses required for the major or area of emphasis.
+A "P" (Pass) grade is not an acceptable grade for courses in the major.